herrry107/docker/README.md

 - High impact on OS, Slower, high disk usage.
 - Sharing, rebuilding and distribution is challenging.
 - Encapsulate whole machine.

+    **Advantage of Docker**
+- No pre-allocation of RAM
+- less Cost
+- It is light in weight
+- Continuous Integrity E